pjm4github/DesignShift/README.md

 April 2024 (See ChatGPT)

-A collection of tools for expressing design ideas.
+A collection of tools for converting Architecture formats.
+Allows the use of PowerPoint as an entry tool that can then be converted to standard tools, like C4 and Structurizr.

 ### Overview
 This application leverages the EasyOCR library to perform text recognition on images.
 It is designed to quickly and accurately extract text from various image formats, supporting multiple languages.